Tess Bateman: Casting

 On 24 April 2003, it was announced that actress Suzanne Packer had joined the cast as Tess Bateman, an emergency nurse practitioner (ENP) in the emergency department (ED) of Holby City Hospital.
 Packer attended an audition for the role, where she was offered the part.
 The actress liked the security the regular role of Tess offered her.
 Packer began filming in April 2003 and for the role, she relocated from New York City to her hometown Cardiff, where her family are based.
 The actress had given birth to her son, Paris, in December 2002, so she enjoyed being near her family again.
 Her parents were able to help her with babysitting while she filmed Casualty in Bristol.
 Having recently given birth, Packer suffered from "nappy brain", stemming from sleep deprivation and causing her to struggle with learning lines.
 Where she would previously isolate herself so she could learn her scripts, she could not do this with a baby.

 Packer had previously guest starred on Casualty in 1995 as a patient who was nearly killed.
 As this character, the actress was involved in a water stunt.
-The actress' mother was a nurse, so Packer would often ask her for advice on the medical terminology used in the script.
+The actress's mother was a nurse, so Packer would often ask her for advice on the medical terminology used in the script.
 The actress had to overcome her squeamishness for the role.
 Her mother's job meant that she never watched Casualty, but since joining the drama, she began watching it.
 In an interview with BBC Online, Packer explained that she felt pressure to maintain the standard of the show.
 After three years in the role, Packer expressed her enjoyment at playing the role of Tess.
 She told Claire Brand of Inside Soap that her character has suffered "a lot of trauma" and hoped that she would get a "reprieve soon".